Aaron Ehasz: Career

+Wonderstorm

 In 2017, Ehasz co-founded the multimedia studio "Wonderstorm" with video game director Justin Richmond (Uncharted).
 The studio's first work, the animated fantasy adventure series The Dragon Prince, was released on Netflix on September 14, 2018.

-The Dragon Prince garnered a reputation as "the best new Netflix show of 2018," according to Hypable writer Donya Abramo.
+The Dragon Prince garnered a reputation as "the best new Netflix show of 2018", according to Hypable writer Donya Abramo.
 The Mary Sue writer Caroline Cao hailed the "strong heroines" of the Dragon Prince, writing "[a]mong the show’s best assets are three multi-dimensional heroines who kick ass, have organic moments of weakness, and honestly, deserve a tribute."
-Notably, General Amaya, who is "a major step forward in portraying a deaf person as a badass military leader."
+Notably, General Amaya, who is "a major step forward in portraying a deaf person as a badass military leader".

+On July 24, 2025, at San Diego Comic-Con, The Dragon King sequel series was announced to be in early development following the conclusion of the final season of The Dragon Prince on Netflix.
+To independently fund development and find a distributor for the series, a crowdfunding campaign was launched on the Kickstarter platform by Wonderstorm on September 16, 2025; by September 18, it had "already earned double its original $250,000 goal, with backers pledging more than $570,000".
+Ehasz is set to return alongside co-creator Justin Richmond and series director Villads Spansberg.